openmc-dev/openmc/docs/source/io_formats/settings.rst

       relative source strength of each mesh element or each point in the cloud.

     :volume_normalized:
-      For "mesh" spatial distrubtions, this element specifies whether the vector of relative strengths should be multiplied by the mesh element volume.
+      For "mesh" spatial distrubtions, this optional boolean element specifies whether the vector of relative strengths should be multiplied by the mesh element volume.
 This is most common if the strengths represent a source per unit volume.
+Default: false

   :angle:
     An element specifying the angular distribution of source sites.
 This element